Onconova Therapeutics (NASDAQ:ONTX) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Onconova Therapeutics (NASDAQ:ONTX – Get Rating) in a research report report published on Thursday.
-The firm issued a hold rating on the biopharmaceutical company’s stock.
+StockNews.com started coverage on shares of Onconova Therapeutics (NASDAQ:ONTX – Get Rating) in a research note issued to investors on Friday morning.
+The brokerage issued a hold rating on the biopharmaceutical company’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Zacks Investment Research raised shares of Onconova Therapeutics from a hold rating to a buy rating and set a $2.00 price target for the company in a research note on Wednesday, March 23rd.
-LADENBURG THALM/SH SH assumed coverage on shares of Onconova Therapeutics in a research note on Tuesday, March 1st.
-They set a buy rating and a $7.00 price target for the company.
-One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Buy and a consensus target price of $8.00.
+A number of other research analysts have also recently weighed in on the stock.
+LADENBURG THALM/SH SH assumed coverage on shares of Onconova Therapeutics in a research report on Tuesday, March 1st.
+They set a buy rating and a $7.00 price target on the stock.
+Zacks Investment Research raised shares of Onconova Therapeutics from a hold rating to a buy rating and set a $2.00 price target on the stock in a research report on Wednesday, March 23rd.
+One research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Onconova Therapeutics has an average rating of Buy and an average price target of $8.00.

-Large investors have recently modified their holdings of the business.
-Marshall Wace LLP bought a new stake in Onconova Therapeutics in the second quarter valued at approximately $169,000.
-CVI Holdings LLC bought a new stake in Onconova Therapeutics in the third quarter valued at approximately $493,000.
-State Street Corp increased its position in shares of Onconova Therapeutics by 23.9% during the second quarter.
-State Street Corp now owns 115,090 shares of the biopharmaceutical company’s stock worth $798,000 after acquiring an additional 22,190 shares in the last quarter.
-Geode Capital Management LLC increased its position in shares of Onconova Therapeutics by 24.1% during the third quarter.
-Geode Capital Management LLC now owns 177,430 shares of the biopharmaceutical company’s stock worth $679,000 after acquiring an additional 34,450 shares in the last quarter.
-Finally, Renaissance Technologies LLC bought a new stake in shares of Onconova Therapeutics during the fourth quarter worth $341,000.
-18.88% of the stock is owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of ONTX.
+Morgan Stanley raised its stake in shares of Onconova Therapeutics by 130.5% during the first quarter.
+Morgan Stanley now owns 116,796 shares of the biopharmaceutical company’s stock valued at $117,000 after purchasing an additional 66,130 shares during the period.
+Goldman Sachs Group Inc. purchased a new stake in shares of Onconova Therapeutics during the third quarter valued at approximately $57,000.
+Geode Capital Management LLC raised its stake in shares of Onconova Therapeutics by 24.1% during the third quarter.
+Geode Capital Management LLC now owns 177,430 shares of the biopharmaceutical company’s stock valued at $679,000 after purchasing an additional 34,450 shares during the period.
+GSA Capital Partners LLP purchased a new stake in shares of Onconova Therapeutics during the third quarter valued at approximately $922,000.
+Finally, Pura Vida Investments LLC purchased a new stake in shares of Onconova Therapeutics during the third quarter valued at approximately $575,000.
+Institutional investors own 18.88% of the company’s stock.

 Onconova Therapeutics Company Profile (Get Rating)